gcatanese/openapi-native-mock-server/README.md

 ## How it works

-The module uses the [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator) to genereate a lightweight mock server based on the OpenAPI specification.
+The module uses the [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator) to generate a lightweight mock server based on the OpenAPI specification.
 The request and response examples are found and matched to define the interactions (contract) between the consumer and the producer of the API.